Location model (economics): Assumptions

-Assume that the line in Hotelling’s location model is actually a street with fixed length.
+Assume that the line in Hotelling's location model is actually a street with fixed length.

 All consumers are identical, except they are uniformly located in four quadrants $a \,$, $b \,$, $c \,$, and $d \,$; the halfway point between the endpoints is point $o \,$.
 Consumers face an equal transportation/time cost for reaching a firm, denoted by $c \,$; they have no preferences for the firms.

 There are two firms in this scenario, Firm x and Firm y; each one is located at a different end of the street, is able to relocate at no cost, and sells an identical product.

 Analysis

 In this example, Firm x and Firm y will maximize their profit by increasing their consumer pool.
-Firm x will move slightly toward Firm y, in order to gain Firm y’s customers.
+Firm x will move slightly toward Firm y, in order to gain Firm y's customers.
 In response, Firm y will move slightly toward Firm x to re-establish its loss, and increase the pool from its competitor.
 The cycle repeats until both firms are at point $o \,$, the halfway point of the street where each firm has the same number of customers.
 This result is known as Hotelling's law, however it was invalidated in 1979 by d'Aspremont, J. Jaskold Gabszewicz and J.-F. Thisse.
-Consider that quick (short run) price adjustment and slow (long run) location adjustment is modelled as a repeated two-stage game, where in the first stage firms will make an incremental relocation and in the second period, having observed each other's new locations, they will simultaneously chose prices. d'Aspremont et al. (1979) prove that when firms are sufficiently close together (but not located in the same place) no Nash equilibrium price pair (in pure strategies) exists for the second stage subgame (because there is an incentive to undercut the rival firm's price and gain the entire market).
+Consider that quick (short run) price adjustment and slow (long run) location adjustment is modelled as a repeated two-stage game, where in the first stage firms will make an incremental relocation and in the second period, having observed each other's new locations, they will simultaneously choose prices. d'Aspremont et al. (1979) prove that when firms are sufficiently close together (but not located in the same place) no Nash equilibrium price pair (in pure strategies) exists for the second stage subgame (because there is an incentive to undercut the rival firm's price and gain the entire market).
 For example, when firms are equidistant from the centre of the street, no equilibrium price pair exists for locations 1/4 or closer than 1/4 of the length of the street from the centre.
 The non-existence of a Cournot equilibrium precludes the ending of the game, and so it is not repeated.
 Thus, although both firms at the halfway point itself is an equilibrium, there is no tendency for firms to agglomerate here.

 If only Firm x can relocate without costs and Firm y is fixed, Firm x will move to the side of Firm y where the consumer pool is maximized.
 Consequently, the profits for Firm X significantly increase, while the profits for Firm Y significantly decrease.

-Salop’s Circle Model
+Salop's circle model

-One of the most famous variations of Hotelling’s location model is Salop’s circle model.
+One of the most famous variations of Hotelling's location model is Salop's circle model.
 Similar to the previous spatial representations, the circle model examines consumer preference with regards to geographic location.
 However, Salop introduces two significant factors: 1) firms are located around a circle with no end-points, and 2) it allows the consumer to choose a second, heterogeneous good.